 Turning SCA into a strategic advantage

-Ecommerce transactions via mobile will soon overtake traditional eCommerce volumes.
+Ecommerce transactions via mobile will soon overtake traditional eCommerce volumes1.
 Consumers today expect to use mobile devices to engage with businesses and transact seamlessly, but that can’t happen if there are too many security hurdles.
 As eCommerce in its various forms expands, the success of SCA will depend on the careful and pragmatic interpretation of exemptions.

 The winners in the new payments landscape will be those who apply exemptions judiciously, using authentication only when necessary.
 Merchants are likely to seek payment service providers with the right infrastructure to optimise payment journeys in accordance with SCA while achieving a positive customer experience.

 It remains to be seen how SCA will perform once it is implemented.
 There may be further refinements before and after the transition, and exemptions will vary across different industries, acquirers, issuers and countries.
 But as a security initiative for the mobile era, SCA can, if used pragmatically, achieve the desired balance between strong security and frictionless payments.

 1 Study: Mobile commerce to overtake e-commerce by 2019 https://www.mobilemarketer.com/news/study-mobile-commerce-to-overtake-e-commerce-by-next-year/532125/

 What’s your Strong Customer Authentication strategy?